i-timur/annotate-microdata/README.md

 ## Roadmap

 - [ ] Add HTML validation
-- [ ] Add support for other than Schema.org vocabularies
 - [ ] Add support for JSX syntax

 See the [open issues](https://github.com/i-timur/annotate-with-microdata/issues) for a full list of proposed features (and known issues).